Royals vs. Brewers Player Props Betting Odds

 Adames Stats

-- Willy Adames has four doubles, seven home runs, 19 walks and 23 RBI (31 total hits).
-He's also stolen two bases.
+- Adames has 31 hits with four doubles, seven home runs and 20 walks.
+He has driven in 23 runs with three stolen bases.

 Adames Recent Games